-I have developed five key approaches of soothing a crying or fretful baby by using certain specific and unique techniques such as holding the baby upright on your shoulder or placing the baby on his/her tummy on your lap and facing downwards.
+I have developed five key approaches to soothing a crying or fretful baby by using certain specific and unique techniques such as holding the baby upright on your shoulder or placing the baby on his/her tummy on your lap and facing downwards.

 You can also take up baby massage classes to learn how to enhance the skin-to-skin contact and have a relaxing bonding time with your baby.

 3. Is it necessary to bathe a newborn and what do you look out for?

 From birth, you can use a bathtub with a quarter full of water.
 Firstly, get ready all the things you need such as the lukewarm water (not too hot – best at around 37 degrees Celsius and you can use a bathing thermometer to measure), baby cleanser, towel, clean diaper and clothes.

 Keep your baby’s neck supported at all times, and generally start from the neck down.
 Eye cleaning is not compulsory unless the baby is crying without tears.
 Clean the face and dap dry, then proceed to wash their hair and rub it dry so that your baby will not feel cold.

 Always remember to use a gentle cleanser, safe for baby use, and do not use any harsh soap, rough towel or rub your baby dry except hair (pat dry instead).
 Before the umbilical cord stump falls off, you should clean the belly button area with cooled-down boiled water or medical swab or cord spirit (as all hospitals have different management).

 By Marcie Mei.